splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 To monitor multiple GCP projects with the integration, repeat these steps for each one of them.

 Note that you can configure GCP so that metrics from a scoping project and its monitored project are available in both projects.
-See more about GCP settings in :new-page:`<https://cloud.google.com/monitoring/settings>`.
+See more about GCP settings in :new-page:`Overview of viewing metrics for multiple projects <https://cloud.google.com/monitoring/settings>`.
 Observability Cloud supports shared metrics for projects related two levels only.

 .. _gcp-three: